Flavour mixing transport theory and resonant leptogenesis: Numerical results

 The location of the resonance peak is approximatively given by $\Delta m^2_{21} = \abs{m_1 \Gamma_1^{(0)} \mp m_2 \Gamma_2^{(0)}}$ for the difference and sum regulators in the Boltzmann approaches.
 We have shown these locations in the top-right panel of figure~\cref{fig:final_YL_vs_massdiff}, denoting them by $\Delta^{\rm max}_{\rm diff.}$ and $\Delta^{\rm max}_{\rm sum}$.
 The BE and RE results using different regulators fall either above or below the correct QKE-result shown by the solid blue line, varying by an almost order of magnitude for $\Delta m_{21} \lesssim \Gamma$.
+The effective sum regulator given in~\cite{Dev:2017wwc} (see equation~\cref{eq:effective_sum_regulator} below) is designed to work in the strong washout case; it is thus not surprising that it works best in our benchmark case.
 On the other hand, for $\Delta m_{21} > \Gamma$, where we enter the rapid flavour oscillation regime, all results converge.
 This is expected, since the regulators become irrelevant in the CP-parameter~\cref{eq:epsilon-type-CP-asymmetry} and the diagonal elements decouple from the off-diagonals in the QKEs in this limit (we will show this explicitly below).
 We also observe that the BEs always give a slightly lower final asymmetry than do the REs, as was also observed in~\cite{Basboll:2006yx}.
 The difference between the BE and RE results is smaller, however, than the difference arising from using different regulators and eventually the correct QKEs.
 That is, treating the quantum physics part of the problem correctly is more important than the momentum dependence of the phase space distributions.